Steelers, Roethlisberger eyeing one last stand vs. Browns | WTOP News

 KEY MATCHUP: Cleveland’s offensive line against Pittsburgh’s defensive front seven.
 The Steelers kept Browns star RB Nick Chubb and company relatively in check in October, holding Cleveland to 97 yards on the ground.
 It’s been downhill ever since for the NFL’s worst rush defense.
 With Mayfield coming off a four-pick performance, Cleveland might be better served to just have Mayfield hand the ball to Chubb and let him go to work against a defense that’s allowed 178.9 yards on the ground over its last eight games.

-KEY INJURIES: The Browns are much closer to full strength after getting back some key players, including DE Jadeveon Clowney, RB Kareem Hunt, C JC Tretter, LT Jedrick Wills and K Chase McLaughlin from the COVID-19 reserve list. … Starting rookie CB Greg Newsome cleared concussion protocols after missing the past three games. … Hunt is still slowed by an ankle injury. … Star DE Myles Garrett has been dealing with a groin injury but is expected to play. … Browns S John Johnson (hamstring) and DT Malik Jackson (knee) missed practice time this week. … Steelers Pro Bowl LB T.J.
-Watt has been on a pitch count of sorts over the last two weeks while dealing with hip, knee and groin injuries. … Rookie TE Pat Freiermuth is likely to play after missing the loss to Kansas City due to a concussion. … C Kendrick Green (calf) and RG Trai Turner (knee) are probable.
+KEY INJURIES: The Browns are much closer to full strength after getting back some key players, including DE Jadeveon Clowney, RB Kareem Hunt, C JC Tretter, LT Jedrick Wills and K Chase McLaughlin from the COVID-19 reserve list. … Starting rookie CB Greg Newsome cleared concussion protocols after missing the past three games. … Hunt is still slowed by an ankle injury. … Star DE Myles Garrett has been dealing with a groin injury but is expected to play. … Cleveland’s secondary will be short-handed with safeties John Johnson III (hamstring), Ronnie Harrison Jr. (ankle) and nickel back Troy Hill (knee) all out. … Hunt, who has missed seven games with injuries, and DT Malik Jackson (knee) are questionable. … Steelers Pro Bowl LB T.J.
+Watt has been on a pitch count of sorts over the past two weeks while dealing with hip, knee and groin injuries. … Rookie TE Pat Freiermuth is likely to play after missing the loss to Kansas City because of a concussion. … C Kendrick Green (calf) and RG Trai Turner (knee) are questionable.
 There’s an outside chance LG Kevin Dotson (ankle) could be activated in time to play. … The Steelers have been relatively healthy from a COVID-19 standpoint, with only practice squad players currently in the league’s protocol.

 SERIES NOTES: Cleveland and Pittsburgh have not played on Monday night since 1995. … The AFC North rivals met in last year’s playoffs with the Browns winning a wild-card round game, their first victory in the postseason since 1999. … Cleveland has lost 17 straight regular-season games at Heinz Field.
 The last win was in 2003. … Pittsburgh will attempt to sweep the Browns in the regular season for the 14th time since the Browns returned in 1999. … The Steelers are 14-1 against Cleveland in home regular-season finales.